RoundMediaSolution/Picture-RGB-Colour-Code-Examineer/README.md

 Data Conversion: RGB tuples are converted to Hex strings via bit-shifting logic.Export: A .csv file is compiled and prompted for immediate download.

 **Technical Workflow**
-Image Input     :   1.
+Image Input     :   <br> 1.
 Uploads a file (.jpg, .png, etc.) directly to the Colab runtime.
-                    2. Put the image name into the img_path = "Picture1.png
+                    <br> 2.
+Put the image name into the img_path = "Picture1.png
-                    3. Run the Script
+                    <br> 3.
+Run the Script

 Processing      : The script iterates through the image matrix using numpy for high-speed array manipulation.